Skip to content

 Hopkins Hall at Williams College in Williamstown, Massachusetts

-TL;DR: Williams’s Class of 2030 acceptance rate of 7.4% and Amherst’s of approximately 9% make both schools among the most selective liberal arts colleges in the United States, but the two take meaningfully different approaches to STEM education.
+TL;DR: Williams’s Class of 2030 acceptance rate of 7.4% and Amherst’s of 6.78% make both schools among the most selective liberal arts colleges in the United States, but the two take meaningfully different approaches to STEM education.
 Williams operates a self-contained STEM program with strong physics, mathematics, and rapidly expanding computer science departments, plus a tutorial system (two students per professor) used heavily in upper-level science courses.
 Amherst operates within the Five College Consortium (Amherst, Hampshire, Mt Holyoke, Smith, UMass Amherst), giving Amherst students cross-registration access to UMass Amherst’s full engineering school, advanced computer science offerings, and graduate-level science courses.
 For STEM-leaning students, Williams is the stronger choice for pure science (physics, math, chemistry) where the tutorial system and per-capita PhD outcomes matter; Amherst is the stronger choice for engineering, applied computer science, and students who want flexibility to take graduate-level coursework or specialized electives not available at a small LAC.
-Williams Class of 2030 admit rate was 7.4%; Amherst admit rate was approximately 9%.
+Williams Class of 2030 admit rate was 7.4%; Amherst admit rate was 6.78% (per The Amherst Student, March 2026).

 How Do Williams and Amherst Compare on Pure Science Departments?